Basel, Switzerland: Cafés, Art Museums & Local Areas to Explore

 Basel’s Street Art and Alternative Scene

 Basel isn’t just about fancy museums and galleries; it has a thriving street art scene that you can’t miss.
 If you’re into art that’s a little more raw, take a walk around Klybeckstrasse or Münsterplatz to see some incredible murals and graffiti that give the city a vibrant, alternative edge.
-Basel’s walls tell a story all their own—one that’s much more interesting than the typical art museum tour.
+Basel’s walls tell a story all their own.
+One that’s much more interesting than the typical art museum tour.

-We recommend you to head to Tinguely Fountain—it's not just a fountain, it’s an interactive art piece.
+We recommend you to head to Tinguely Fountain - it's not just a fountain, it’s an interactive art piece.
 Watch the quirky sculptures spin and move.
 It's playful and a great spot to people-watch in the heart of Basel.

 Basel’s Flea Markets: Spontaneous and Full of Surprises